-- Preheat the oven to 350°F. Grease an 8” cake pan really well with butter and dust it with flour to ensure the cake doesn’t stick to the pan.
+- Preheat the oven to 350°F. Grease an 8” cake pan really well with butter and dust it with flour to ensure the cake doesn’t stick to the pan (bottom and sides).

 - In a mixing bowl, combine the all-purpose flour, almond flour, baking powder, and salt.
 Whisk to combine.
 Add the softened butter, granulated sugar, and brown sugar to the bowl of a stand mixer.
 Using a paddle attachment, cream together for a few minutes until light and fluffy.
 Scrape down the sides of the bowl as needed.